logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/interface-entities-and-elements/_index.md

 An interface entity worksheet is usually populated with several interface element actions.
 Each interface element maps a logical TA name to a control that exists in the given window \(that is, the AUT window specified by the interface entity\).
 Controls are typically identified by a combination of their containing window \(interface entity\), TA class, and one or more property-value pairs.
 Tests can then use these TA names in actions to interact with target controls.

-**Note:** When you create an interface entity, how many interface elements are included is up to you.
+{{<note>}} When you create an interface entity, how many interface elements are included is up to you.
 It is generally not necessary to populate your interface entity with an interface element for every control in the window.
 You only need to specify the ones that your test will be interacting with.
 And you can always add new interface elements to an interface entity, whenever changes to your test require you to do so.

 An interface element action is similar in function to the interface entity setting action, but provides more information explicitly.
 First, it specifies a TA name for the associated control.
 It also specifies a TA class, to help identify the control. \(For an interface entity setting action, TA name and TA class are implicit.\) Finally, it specifies one or more property-value pairs to further identify the control. \(By contrast, a separate interface entity setting action is required for each property-value pair to be specified.\) The only information that is implicit for an interface element is the identity of the containing window, which is given by the interface entity that the action exists within.

-**Note:** When you enter an interface element action by hand, the editor populates the next two column headers with ta name and ta class.
+{{<note>}} When you enter an interface element action by hand, the editor populates the next two column headers with ta name and ta class.
 In the next column, you must provide both an argument value as well as a header.
 This \(and, optionally, subsequent columns\) is where you specify a property-value pair, with the header containing the name of the property, and the argument value being the property's identifying value for that control.

 The red arrows of the following figure illustrate how the TA name **clear-button** is mapped to the **Clear** button in the login window of the AUT.